-RNNs are sequential in nature, which inhibits parallelization.
-The authors have addressed this bottleneck in Vaswani et al. [2017b] by introducing a new architecture called Transformer, which became groundbreaking in the field of NLP.
+Recurrent Neural Network (RNN) is sequential in nature, which inhibits parallelization.
+The authors have addressed this bottleneck in Vaswani et al. [2017] by introducing a new architecture called Transformer, which became groundbreaking in the field of NLP.
 The key idea of the model is to get rid of recurrence completely and rely solely on a new type of attention known as self-attention.
 Self-attention relates distinct positions within a sequence to compute a representation of it.

-In comparison to Recurrent Neural Networks, this mechanism is capable of higher parallelization and can model longer contexts because each token attends to all the tokens in the input sequence.
+In comparison to RNNs, this mechanism allows for more parallelization than RNNs and therefore reduces training times. and can model longer contexts because each token attends to all the tokens in the input sequence.
 As a result, Transformers can be trained comparatively faster on larger amounts of data.